Professional Diploma Art & Design Programme

 Srishti School of Art, Design and Technology

 The Ulat Bansi Lab ran for eight weeks, alongside various other Kabir projects.
-In total, over seventy students explored, responded and interpreted the various ideas, themes and poems of this 15th century Indian mystic poet.
-The outcomes from these projects were exhibited at the Kabir Festival in Bangalore, 23rd February to 1st March, 2009.
+In total, over seventy students explored, responded and interpreted the various ideas, themes and poems of this 15th-century Indian mystic poet.
+The outcomes from these projects were exhibited at the Kabir Festival in Bengaluru, 23rd February to 1st March, 2009.